 If you would like to organise a fundraising event to support the campaign, please use the Contact Us form at the bottom of the Home page so that others can be informed via the project’s website, Facebook Group and Twitter account.

 Donations will continue to be sought and all will go towards the construction and installation of the monument and its associated displays..
 The small project team are volunteers, however, the project does incur expenditure on such items as the cost of merchandise for sale, maintaining this website and the auditing requirements as required by the Charities Commission.

-Please visit the 'Shop' pages where Items such as mugs and Polo/T shirts are available for sale, along with prints of commissioned and donated original paintings - check out the print of 'Roughers off Port Stanley - 1982'.
+Please visit the 'Shop' pages to find signed copies of books and, coming soon, such items such as mugs and polo/tee shirts featuring the final design, available for sale, along with prints of commissioned and donated original paintings - check out the print of 'Roughers off Port Stanley - 1982'.
 The original painting has been generously donated by the marine artist Adrian Thompson and will be offered for sale at auction.